Demographics of atheism: Iran

-According to a survey by Gamaan (2020), 8.8% of Iranians self identify as atheists, 22.2% non religios, 5.8% Agnostic and 2.7% humanist.
+According to a survey by Gamaan (2020), 8.8% of Iranians self identify as atheists, 22.2% non-religious, 5.8% Agnostic and 2.7% humanist.

 In 2011 According to Pew Research Center 99.8% of Iranian were muslim and 0.1% were atheist.

 According to Deutsche Welle Farsi, during the period of the Islamic Republic of Iran regime, religious disbelief, has increased like a tsunami among Iranian youth, in practice, many people of Iran's population, most of whom are teenagers and young people, are not Muslim.

 Iraq

 A IIACSS survey, commissioned by WIN-Gallup International, conducted from 20 November 2012, to 2 December 2012, found that 0% of Iraq were "convinced atheists."

 Israel

-A Maagar Mochot ltd. survey, commissioned by WIN-Gallup International, conducted on November, 2014, found that 8% of Israel were "convinced atheists."
+A Maagar Mochot ltd. survey, commissioned by WIN-Gallup International, conducted on November 2014, found that 8% of Israel were "convinced atheists."

 Japan

 A NRC (Nippon Research Center) survey, commissioned by WIN-Gallup International, conducted from 31 October 2014 to 12 November 2014, found that 32% of Japan were "convinced atheists."